Women Steal The Show At The Reykjavík Folk Festival - The Reykjavik Grapevine

 Published March 6, 2017

 Folk music is defined as music of the common people, which, in this day and age, is essentially all music…other than Queen Bey of course.
-This is why folk music is so difficult to describe, because it’s original definition has no relevance anymore.
+This is why folk music is so difficult to describe, because its original definition has no relevance anymore.
 Nowadays ‘folk’ tends to refer to music that harks back to times when commoners would gather to share poetry, play musical instruments and sing.
-Iceland in particular has a strong connection with this kind of music.
-On long, cold nights when there was little to do, gathering as a community and playing music was a way to keep the winter blues away.
+Iceland, in particular, has a strong connection with this kind of music.
+On long, cold nights, when there was little to do, gathering as a community and playing music was a way to keep the winter blues away.

-This Icelandic connection to folk was felt strongly throughout the festival, the majority of acts performed in Icelandic and related directly to Icelandic identity, from the snowy wilderness to LGBTQ rights.
-Not only this, but the atmosphere of the festival itself, with communal benches surrounded by candles, created a cosy congregation snuggled up in unison.
+This Icelandic connection to folk music was keenly felt throughout the festival.
+The majority of the acts on show performed in Icelandic, and related directly to Icelandic identity, from the snowy wilderness, to LGBTQ rights.
+In addition to this, the atmosphere of the festival itself, with communal benches surrounded by candles, created a cosy congregation snuggled up in unison.
 We could have been sat in a turf house in the middle of nowhere weathering a storm together.

 The image I have of these gatherings from hundreds of years ago includes people of all ages, collaborating together.
 This image was reflected in the festival.
 From Ösp Eldjárn who invited her parents on stage to sing with her, and KÒRUS joining Marteinn Sindri by surprisingly bursting into song from the back of the room, to the whopping sixty year age gap between the youngest and oldest performers: a collective and inclusive representation of society.

 There was a lot of talent at this festival and, in my opinion, the women shone the brightest.
 One of the highlights for me was RuGl.
-At only fifteen years old, they absolutely killed it.
+A duo of fifteen year olds, they absolutely killed it.
 Their performance was beautiful, mesmerising and—a true testament to their maturity—perfectly polished: there was not a bum note to be heard.
-Honestly, had they not mentioned that one of their songs was written as a “project for school”; you would never have guessed their age.
+Honestly, had they not mentioned that one of their songs was written as a “project for school”; you wouldn’t have guessed their age.
 These girls are certainly a band to watch out for.

 On the other side of the coin was the heart-warming Helena Eyjólfs who, at 75 years old, had the energy of someone half her age.
 Even after 40 years away from the stage, she simply lit up the room.
 She clearly has a special place in the hearts of many Icelanders, with most of the room singing along to her well-known songs.

 Another favourite of mine were Hljómsveitin Eva.
 They are a female duo that brought a feminist vibe into the mix.
 With songs about independent women and menstrual blood, interspersed with humorous banter, they were a delight to watch.
 The following night opened with Umbra Ensemble, who performed songs dating back a thousand years, creating ancient, dream-like, ethereal sounds, transporting us through time and space with their music.